 Email Marketing & Automation

-Maximize Your Deliverability with Marketing Cloud’s Sender Authentication Package
+Marketing Cloud: Maximize Your Email Deliverability with Sender Authentication Package

-Most companies sending email truly underestimate how much deliverability can impact their organization.
-A beautiful, well-constructed, and highly effective email can wind up in the junk folder of someone who subscribed and wished to convert with your company.
+Most companies sending emails genuinely underestimate how much deliverability can impact their organization.
+A beautiful, well-constructed, and highly effective email can be in the junk folder of someone who subscribed and wished to convert to your company.
 That’s a terrible situation to be in.

-Even worse, you may not even realize that your emails are being routed to junk unless you’re using an inbox monitoring tool.
-My recommendation for this is our partners at 250ok, who I also use to monitor my inbox placement.
-They do this through providing a seed list and then monitoring those inboxes, then reporting to you whether or not your email made it to each major Internet Service Provider.
+Even worse, you may not realize that your emails are being routed to junk unless you use an inbox monitoring tool.
+I recommend getting a deliverability monitoring platform that monitors your inbox placement.
+These platforms accomplish this by providing a seed list, monitoring those inboxes, and reporting whether your email made it to each major ISP.

-Your email reputation can be impacted by any number of issues, but most of it comes down to five issues:
+Any number of issues can impact your email reputation, but most of it comes down to five issues:

-1. Configuration – are your domain and email server configured so that ISPs can authenticate that the emails are truly coming from your company?
+1. Configuration: Are your domain and email server configured so ISPs can authenticate that the emails are coming from your company?

-2. List – are your email addresses updated, valid, and opted into your email?
+2. Subscriber Health: are your email addresses updated, valid, and opted into your email?
 If not, the chances of being reported as SPAM are significantly higher

-4. Volume – are you sending a large volume of emails?
-Bulk email sends absolutely trigger stricter monitoring of senders.
+4. Volume: Are you sending a large volume of emails?
+Bulk email sends trigger stricter monitoring of senders.

-5. Content – do you have red flags with terminology you’re utilizing in your email?
-Are you sending bulk emails with bad URLs, domains that have been flagged for malware, or are you lacking an unsubscribe link in your emails?
+5. Content: Do you have red flags with the terminology used in your subject line or content?
+Are you sending bulk emails with bad URLs or domains that have been flagged for malware, or are you lacking an unsubscribe link in your emails?

 Marketing Cloud’s Sender Authentication Package

-If you’re sending more than 250,000 emails per month and a Salesforce Marketing Cloud client, you should absolutely invest in their Sender Authentication package, which is a robust configuration to ensure you maximize the deliverability of those messages to the inbox.
+If you send more than 250,000 emails per month and are a Salesforce Marketing Cloud client, you should invest in their Sender Authentication package, which is a robust configuration to ensure you maximize the deliverability of those messages to the inbox.
 The Sender Authentication Package offers the following:

-• Private Domain – This product enables you do configure a domain used to send email.
+• Private Domain: This product enables you to configure a domain to send emails.
 This domain acts as the From address for your email sends.
-Salesforce Marketing Cloud authenticates your email sends using the Sender Policy Framework (SPF), Sender ID, and DomainKeys/DKIM authentication.
+Salesforce Marketing Cloud authenticates the email you send using SPF, DKIM, DMARC, etc.

-• Dedicated IP Address – This product assigns a unique IP address to your account so that your reputation is entirely yours.
-All email messages sent from your account via Marketing Cloud use this IP address.
+• Dedicated IP Address: This product assigns a unique IP address to your account so that your reputation is yours.
+All email messages from your account via Marketing Cloud use this IP address.
 This IP address represents most of your sending reputation.

 Additionally, the package comes with Account Branding, where Marketing Cloud brands your account with your chosen authenticated domain.
 This product modifies link and image wrapping and removes all references to Marketing Cloud in favor of your authenticated domain.